jkbuha/XPS-9520-AlderLake-OpenCore/README.md

 - S3 Sleep not working properly yet
 - Wake not working
-- LVDS display remains on/inactive when eGPU connected
+- LVDS display remains off when eGPU connected

+To allow the laptop to function in clamshell mode, you need to press Fn+F8 on the clover boot menu to switch to the external display.
+That way the laptop LVDS screen is switched off and the external monitor is on.
+You need to connect a USB/Bluetooth mouse and keyboard, but the setup is much more practical in this way.